-David teaches : Level 2 on Tuesdays
+David teaches : Level 2 on Tuesdays and Saturdays

 David began performing in musical theatre at the age of 8 in Philadelphia and continued throughout middle school and high school under the direction of Thomas Stretton.
 He attended The University of Pennsylvania where he was a member of The Mask & Wig Troupe, the oldest all-male collegiate musical comedy troupe in the United States.
 While in the troupe, David served as both head sketch writer and director of the Undergraduate show.

 After graduating, David moved to Los Angeles to pursue acting and writing professionally.
 He sold his first screenplay to Fox Family Films and, as a member of SAG/AFTRA, has appeared on "The West Wing", "The John Larroquette Show", "Threat Matrix", "The Line of Fire", "Sesame Street" and many regional and national commercials.
 He began studying improvisation at The Groundlings in Los Angeles in 1992 and spent four years in their conservatory.
 He then trained for over a decade with Groundlings alumni Stan Wells at his "Empty Stage Theatre" in West Los Angeles.
 He followed that with two years in the master class of Bill Steinkellner, the show runner for the TV show “Cheers”.

 He began producing and directing his own improv formats at The Empty Stage Theatre, including improvised one-act plays and improvised sitcoms, the latter of which was invited to perform before a sold-out crowd at The Friars Club in Beverly Hills.